Head Coach- Men's and Women's Golf:

 During his first coaching season, the Redhawk men had their best finishes at the Firestone Grill Cal Poly Invite (fourth place) and the Cypress Ridge Match Play (second place).
 At the WAC championship, the men's team finished ninth.
 The Redhawk women's golf finished third at the Rose City Collegiate, earned fifth place at the Santa Clara University Colby Invitational, and finished sixth place at the WAC Championships.

 Chandonnet came to Seattle U from Southwestern Oklahoma State where he served as the head men’s and women’s golf coach in 2011-12.
 He lead the men's team to the 2012 Great American Conference championship, the first conference title for the Bulldog men since 1997.
 The women's golf team finished in third place at the 2012 Great American Conference Tournament, the highest finish for that squad since 1998.
-During his stint with the Bulldogs, Chandonnet laid the groundwork for what is now the Everett Dobson Training Facility, which includes an 8,000-square foot short game practice area.
+During his stint with the Bulldogs, Chandonnet laid the groundwork, including beginning construction, for what is now the Everett Dobson Training Facility, which includes an 8,000-square foot short game practice area.

 Before taking the head job at Southwestern Oklahoma State, Chandonnet was the head women's golf coach at Grand Canyon University from 2004 through 2010.
 He also served as associate head men's golf coach from 2007 through 2009 before becoming director of golf until September 2010, guiding the Grand Canyon men's golf team to back-to-back Pacific West Conference championships in 2009 and 2010.